yklim9938/vue-dog-form/README.md

 })
 ```

-The options has the following interface
+The `options` having the following interface

 ```ts
 interface DogFormOptions {